 Many motorists have learned the hard way that you should not walk into one of the many Holden dealers here in Auckland unprepared.
-No, not that that the dealerships are out to fleece you.
+No, not that the dealerships are out to fleece you.
 Far from it.
-In fact, their professional sales reps are always on their best behaviour, waiting on you hand and foot.
+In fact, their professional sales reps are always on their best behavior, waiting on you hand and foot.

 Well, if all is nice and dandy on the dealership’s end, what could be the problem?
 Well, read on to find out.

 A dizzying variety of cars

 As one of the largest and oldest car manufacturers in the country, the General Motors – Holden company carries an impressive range of vehicles.
 The showrooms are chockfull of both locally manufactured models and exotic imports.
 They sell just about any make and model you’d wish to buy or own.

 And therein lies the problem.
 A quick tour around the dealership can quickly turn into a kid in a candy store situation.
 Moving from one beautiful car to the next can quickly muddle up your decision-making abilities.

 Add a skilled sales rep who’s waxing lyrical about the virtues of each make and model to the mix and down the rabbit hole you go.
 The ever-helpful sales rep will answer and just about every question you have, leaving you bewildered and confused.

 They supply you with all the necessary information, and patiently wait for you to make a decision.

 So here you are, a starry-eyed car buyer faced with almost a limitless choice of vehicles.
 What do you pick?
 An Astra sedan or a hatchback?
 A Trax or an Equinox?
 A sedan or a Commodore?
 Maybe a majestic workhorse such as a Colorado?
 The struggle is real, and soon you realise why most people dread buying a new car.